ipvsix/draft-sidspace-experiment/draft-ek-srv6ops-sidspace-experiment.md

 Use of this proposed structure is entirely voluntary.
 The goal is to aid SRv6 operations while preserving the ability to use this prefix across cooperating SRv6 domains, but not across the general Internet.

+As a point of historical interest, this proposal contains echos of the structure of the original 6bone test allocation ({{RFC1897}}).

 # Proposed Structure